Joshua-Tyson-Gray/objectTranslation/README.md

 # sphereTest
-Generates a UV sphere and allows you to perform basic translations.
+Generates a 3 dimensional object and allows you to perform basic translations through a GUI interface.